 The receipt and publication of the Examiner’s report also marks the close of the Arun CIL Examination.
 Therefore the Programme Officer’s details have now been removed from this webpage, and the CIL Examination Library has been moved to this page: https://www.arun.gov.uk/supporting-documents

 What will happen next?

 A CIL Update report is due to be taken to Planning Policy Sub Committee on 17 December 2019.
 This report will provide more details regarding the CIL process and the anticipated date for CIL to come into effect.
-At this stage, subject to the outcomes of the Examiner’s report, it is anticipated that CIL will come into effect within Arun by Spring 2020.
+At this stage, subject to the Council’s decision at Full Council (15 January 2020), it is anticipated that CIL will come into effect within Arun by Spring 2020.

 It is advisable that in preparation for the introduction of CIL, you should make sure you are fully aware of the CIL charging processes which may effect you.
 A list of helpful resources can be found below and further information updates regarding CIL implementation will be available on this webpage shortly:

 - MHCLG Planning Practice Guidance – Community Infrastructure Levy https://www.gov.uk/guidance/community-infrastructure-levy

 - Arun Draft Charging Schedule (see below)

 - CIL FAQ for applicants and developers 2020 CIL for Developers and Applicants FAQ Jan 2020 v3.pdf [pdf] 695KB

 If you have any specific questions at this time, please do get in touch: email@example.com or 01903 737500 and ask for Planning Policy.